sosiristseng/gensjulia/docs/mathematics.md

 - https://github.com/JuliaFolds/FGenerators.jl : A package for defining `Transducers.jl`-compatible extended foldl with a simple `@yield`-based syntax.
 - https://github.com/JuliaFolds/Transducers.jl : provides composable algorithms on "sequence" of inputs.
 This feature, available in Clojure language, is a [transformation matrix](https://en.wikipedia.org/wiki/Transformation_matrix) for linear transformations that is now in Julia.
 - https://github.com/JuliaLinearAlgebra/GenericLinearAlgebra.jl : Partly to extend linear algebra functionality in base to cover generic element types, e.g. `BigFloat` and `Quaternion`, and partly to be a place to experiment with fast linear algebra routines.
-- https://github.com/JuliaLinearAlgebra/IterativeSolvers.jl : Iterative algorithms for solving linear systems, eigensystems, and singular value problems.
+- https://github.com/JuliaLinearAlgebra/IterativeSolvers.jl : Iterative algorithms for solving linear systems, eigen systems, and singular value problems.
 - https://github.com/JuliaLinearAlgebra/LinearMaps.jl : A Julia package for defining and working with linear maps, also known as linear transformations or linear operators acting on vectors.
 The only requirement for a LinearMap is that it can act on a vector (by multiplication) efficiently.
 - https://github.com/JuliaLinearAlgebra/MKL.jl : Intel MKL linear algebra backend for Julia.
 - https://github.com/JuliaMath/IntelVectorMath.jl : Julia bindings for the Intel Vector Math Library.